cromlyngames/pbta_hacks/Tiger_Oil_World.md

 On a 17+ avoid harm and get where you are going.
 On a 10-16 choose one and ask about the other.

-#Things and thing-moves.
+# Things and thing-moves.
-Start with three of these each.
+Start with three things and three thing moves.
 Any thing can be used with any move, if it makes sense.
 Example Gang of Mooks or loyal students of the White Dojo could both do the Crowd Control move, if you have it.

-##T1: White Dojo.
+## T1: White Dojo.
-It has two of peaceful garden, loyal beginner students, infirmary and medicines, something valuable and old.
-When outside it, Choose: hidden weapons, friendly face, cop informants
+It has two of peaceful garden, loyal beginner students, infirmary and medicines, a subtle protective spirit When outside it, Choose one : hidden weapons, friendly face, cop informants
-##M1:
+## M1: Open Palm Form
 When you use nothing to stand in defense of yourself or others, roll.
 On a 17+ an incoming attack is redirected or attacker restrained, your choice On a 10-16 ask another player which you achieve

-##T2: Black Dojo.
+## T2: Black Dojo.
-It has two of bloodstained ring, booby traps, mad ex-leader, something of a dark reflection When outside it, Choose: brutal weapons, tats and scars, thug henchman
+It has two of bloodstained ring, booby traps, mad ex-leader, something of a dark reflection When outside it, Choose one: brutal weapons, tats and scars, thug henchman
+## M2: Arrogance of Strength
-##M2: When you use something to demand with threats of violence, Roll.
+When you use something to demand with threats of violence, Roll.
 On a 17+ they give it to you if they can
 On a 10-16 you MUST follow through on threat, afterwards they give it to you if they can

-T3: Secret Dojo.
+## T3: Secret Dojo.
+It has two of rooftop walkways, waterfall entrance, shooting range, disguise workshop When outside it choose one: climbing gear, knockout drugs, cleaning equipment
-M3:
+## M3:
+When you use a thing to explain how you are already present in the scene, roll On a 17+ you are there,
+On a 10-16 you are there, but it uses up your thing, or in an awkward spot or a dangerous position.
+Ask the Gm

 T4: Gang of mooks.
 M4: